National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Disease and Predation

-The petition states that disease from parasitic infections and natural predation from sharks and crocodiles are not responsible for the dramatic decline of the populations of sawfish.
+The petition states that disease from parasitic infections and natural predation from sharks and crocodiles Start Printed Page 12313are not responsible for the dramatic decline of the populations of sawfish.
 The petitioner also states that entanglement in fishing gears increases the risk of predation for sawfish due to their reduced population size.
 The petitioner states that disease and predation may now be a greater threat for all five petitioned species since their populations have declined, but does not provide information to substantiate their claims.
 There is no evidence in our files that indicate that disease and/or predation are negatively affecting population growth in these species.

 Inadequacy of Existing Regulatory Mechanisms